m-guseva/m-guseva.github.io/_portfolio/BudgetOverview.md

 ```

-## Categorization of the rest in terminal
+## Manual categorization of remaining entries in terminal
 Some cases couldn't be categorized based on rules alone, like one-time purchases in foreign shops.
 This is what the `manualAssignment()` function is for: It outputs those remaining expenses to the terminal window and goes through each entry prompoting the user to type the relevant category.
 The string is then assigned to the category column in the `finanzen` dataframe.
 In this way we end up with a complete categorization of each item.

 ```python
 def manualAssignment(finanzen):